Rishikesh

-Rishikesh, also spelt as Hrishikesh, is a city near Dehradun in Dehradun district of the Indian state Uttarakhand.
-It is situated on the right bank of the Ganges River and is a pilgrimage town for Hindus, with ancient sages and saints meditating here in search of higher knowledge.
+Rishikesh, also spelt as Hrishikesh, is a municipal corporation and tehsil of Dehradun district of the Indian state Uttarakhand.
+It is situated on the right bank of the Ganges river and is a pilgrimage town for Hindus, with ancient sages and saints meditating there in search of higher knowledge.
 There are numerous temples and ashrams built along the banks of the river.

-It is known as the "Gateway to the Garhwal Himalayas" and "Yoga Capital of the World".
-The city has hosted the annual "International Yoga Festival" on the first week of March since 1999.
+The city has hosted the annual International Yoga Festival on the first week of March since 1999, giving it the nickname of Yoga Capital of the World.
 Rishikesh is a vegetarian-only and alcohol-free city.